This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Back to Athens

 To return back to Athens head back to the main asphalt road and turn left towards Schinos.
 A couple of kilometers later, after the village of Strava, the asphalt road turns into a dirt road and stays that way all the way to Schinos.
-Schinos is a small port with a pretty beach, few taverns and a beach bar.
+Schinos is a small port with a pretty beach, a few taverns, and a beach bar.

-We haven’t stop for long and continued along the scenic coast to Alepochori.
+We haven’t stopped for long and continued along the scenic coast to Alepochori.
 From here, the road turns inland towards Megara and Athens making Alepochori the last chance to enjoy the sun slowly setting over the sea.

 If you want to experience the wild beauty of the Northern coast of the peninsula but don’t plan on visiting any of the beaches there is an easier and faster way.
 From Perachora drive towards Pisia and later Schinos.
 This way, you’ll avoid all dirt roads but still enjoy the beautiful scenery of Mount Geraneia.